zhangao0086/DKImagePickerController/README.md

 public var videoFetchPredicate: NSPredicate?

-/// If sourceType is Camera will cause the assetType & maxSelectableCount & allowMultipleTypes & defaultSelectedAssets to be ignored. public var sourceType: DKImagePickerControllerSourceType = [.Camera, .Photo]
+/// If sourceType is Camera will cause the assetType & maxSelectableCount & allowMultipleTypes & defaultSelectedAssets to be ignored. public var sourceType: DKImagePickerControllerSourceType = .Both

 /// Whether allows to select photos and videos at the same time. public var allowMultipleTypes = true